 Most agencies do not struggle because they cannot sell.
 They struggle because delivery becomes harder as volume increases.

 A small team can usually manage early growth by working longer hours, squeezing in revisions, and handling overflow manually.
-That works for a while.
-Then the cracks start showing.
+However, this approach eventually leads to operational challenges.

 Common agency scaling problems include: